-While it can be daunting to create such a plan, be kind to your future self.
+While it can be daunting to create such a plan to motivate sales teams in your organization, it’s also a way to be kind to your future self.
 Bringing salespeople in for an interview before you’ve figured out exactly how you’ll compensate them for their work leaves you in a tongue-tied, unenviable position when eager candidates ask about things like quotas, sales incentives, what data you use to set goals, and how often your team exceeds those goals.

 Think about the compensation structure of various sales roles.
 “Hunters” typically have salaries tied to revenue; “farmers” usually get compensated based on renewal percentages; “prospectors” might receive pay for setting up qualified meetings.

 In each case, determining the pay mix ratio — whether it’s completely variable with no fixed salary, a 60/40 split between the two (the average mix for salespeople in the U.S.), or some other proportion — depends on a variety of industry factors.
 What works well at one company might not work at another.

 No matter what kind of sales guru you want to woo, you must create a robust mix of sales incentives that balance the wants and needs of the salesperson you’re trying to hire with the wants and needs of your company.
 Consequently, the plan must be achievable (though not a cakewalk), easy to understand, competitive, and uncapped.